imarc/handbook/strategy.markdown

 + May also be reviewed on an ad hoc basis by UX, Creative, BizDev or others identified by the Producer or Strategist.

 (This is somewhat akin to a [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
 However, it's not as detailed: we are not building the Space Shuttle, and there is room for improvisation.
 Our developers have tremendous domain knowledge; it's important to let them exercise it.
 See also Joel Spolsky's [Painless Functional Specifications](http://www.joelonsoftware.com/articles/fog0000000036.html) series.)

-### Discovery Report

-Summary
-:	A 15–25 page document that ensures all stakeholders are aligned to the same objectives and priorities before creating a Production Specification.

-Time Req
-:	Based upon Discovery Activities conducted (above)

-The Discovery Report documents what we've learned, ensures internal stakeholders are aligned to the same objectives and priorities, and provides specific recommendations.

-+ Business overview, including services and customers
-+ Target audiences
-+ Project goals, prioritized
-+ Project challenges
-+ Notable trends in site analytics
-+ Summary of client interview and/or survey results (if conducted)
-+ Summary of usability testing results (if conducted)
-+ Baseline performance/analytics (including conversion rates, if possible)
-+ Recommendations

-The Discovery Report serves as a "checklist" of sorts for the next documents: site map, wireframes, and specifications.

 ### Homepage Narrative